 Our extensive network of alumnae professionals assist current students to access professional advice, guidance and work experience.
 In conjunction with the Careers Department, there are a number of interactive talks, presentations by guest speakers and seminars held throughout the academic year.
 These range from specific career talks, information about undergraduate life, through to presentations from women who are working in every sector – from Art to Zoology.
 The specific interests of every student are taken into account so that they can explore Automotive Engineering or Criminology with experienced professionals to inform their important decisions about the future and two specific Networking events are organised so that students can develop this important skill..

 Looking to the future, we will grow this already impressive network to aid and inspire Channing alumnae in their career development.
 Each and every alumna has something unique to offer, whether it be through a seat on the Alumnae Committee or offering work experience to a newly qualified professional to strengthen her job application.

 Channing takes pride in its alumnae community.
 Our alumnae are diverse in their career paths and geographical locations, many of them making significant contributions on the national and global stage.

 Irrespective of when they leave Channing, each leaver becomes a member of the Channing Alumnae Association.
 They will receive an electronic copy of the Channing alumnae magazine, as well as invitations to exclusive alumnae events, concerts, reunions, performances and talks.
-And, of course, you will always be welcome at the annual Founders’ Day celebrations.
+And, of course, they will always be welcome at the annual Founders’ Day celebrations, every Summer Term.